Afghan women banned from university 'for not following dress code' - ExBulletin

 They are also prohibited from traveling without a male relative and must cover up in public, and they are prohibited from going to parks, fairs, gymnasiums and public baths.

-The Taliban’s treatment of women, including their latest move to restrict their access to university, has prompted a fierce backlash from the G7, whose ministers have demanded the ban be reversed.
+The Taliban’s treatment of women and girls in Afghanistan, including its latest move to restrict access to university, has drawn a fierce backlash from the G7, whose ministers have demanded the ban be reversed.

 “Gender-based persecution may constitute a crime against humanity under the Rome Statute, to which Afghanistan is a state party,” the ministers said in a statement, referring to the International Criminal Court in The Hague. .